DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 ---

-## Run Electrum Personal Server on Widows 10
+## Run Electrum Personal Server on Windows 10

 *Difficulty: medium*
 Electrum Personal Server will connect your full node to Electrum and makes it possible to use all functionality in Electrum with your full node (Hardware Wallet support, easy multi-sig setup and more).